JChungYS/jc/techExperience.md

 ---
 Start building transistor radio in 1970s.

-Cosmo Computing Institute – summer course, Learning BASIC programming with Apple II computer.
+1982 Cosmo Computing Institute – summer course, Learning BASIC programming with Apple II computer.

 I was learning in writing code for at least 25 hours in the lab – not eating and sleeping.

-Get my first personal computer -- 1983.
-Bonwell  --- More than 3000+ HK dollar!!!!
+1983 Get my first personal computer --  Bonwell,  cost more than 3000+ HK dollar!!!!
 At that time.

-Working as Trainee of Project Supervisor in EDD of Government -- and got my Civil-Engineering,
+1983 Working as Trainee of Project Supervisor in EDD of Government -- and got my Civil-Engineering,

-After my training, I was called to study in Theological College, it change my path to serve NGO.
+ 1985 After my training, I was called to study in Theological College, it change my path to serve NGO.

 I was working as Administrative and Teaching in the school part-time then full-time in the same School

 At that time,, using IBM-XT(8088, 286, 386) work-prefect, Lotus-123, etc ...
 MS-DOS and window ver.2.
+I was working on the DBase III system for the catalogue of the library.

 1989 to 1992 Study in New Asia -- English and Translation, a computer course.